Shape up your Slack chaos

 Select the channel feature and set Encoding to Categorical.

-Save this version of the dataset and click Use in new experiment and the Experiment wizard will pop up.
+Click Use in new experiment and the Experiment wizard will pop up.

-Use the BERT snippet
+Use the Experiment wizard

 In the Experiment wizard make sure your Slack dataset is selected.

-Choose the BERT English uncased snippet and set the Input feature to message and the Target feature to channel.
+Set the Input feature to message and the Target feature to channel.

 Click Create and the prepopulated BERT model will appear in the Modeling canvas.